-438.d the total risk-weighted exposure amount and the corresponding total own funds requirement determined in accordance with Article 92, to be broken down by the different risk categories set out in Part Three and, where applicable, an explanation of the effect on the calculation of own funds and risk-weighted exposure amounts that results from applying capital floors and not deducting items from own funds; Section 7 - Pillar I Capital Requirements Overview Disclosure of key metrics Disclose information on: -the composition of their own funds and their own funds requirements as calculated in accordance with Article 92; Section 6.4 - Analysis of capital resources Section 7.
-Pillar I capital requirements overview -the total risk exposure amount as calculated in accordance with Article 92(3); Section 7 - Pillar I Capital Requirements Overview -amount and composition of additional own funds which the institutions are required to hold in accordance with point (a) of Article 104(1) of Directive 2013/36/EU 447 -combined buffer requirement which the institutions are required to hold in accordance with Chapter 4 of Title VII of Directive 2013/36/EU Appendix 2 (partial) -leverage ratio and the total exposure measure as calculated in accordance with Article 429; Appendix 3 -Information in relation to the liquidity coverage ratio as calculated in accordance with the delegated act referred to in Article 460(1) Section 11 (partial) -information in relation to their net stable funding requirement as calculated in accordance with Title IV of Part Six -own funds and eligible liabilities ratios and their components, numerator and denominator, as calculated in accordance with Articles 92a and 92b and broken down at the level of each resolution group, where applicable.
-Remuneration policy 450.1.a Information concerning the decision-making process used for determining the remuneration policy, Appendix 5 450.1.b information about the link between pay of the staff and their performance; Appendix 5 450.1.c Design characteristics of the remuneration system, including information on the criteria used for performance measurement and risk adjustment, deferral policy and vesting criteria; Appendix 5 450.1.d Ratios between fixed and variable remuneration set in accordance with point (g) of Article 94(1) of Directive 2013/36/EU; Appendix 5 450.1.h Quantitative information on remuneration, broken down by senior management and members of staff whose professional activities have a material impact on the risk profile of the institutions Appendix 5 (partial) 450.1.i Number of individuals that have been remunerated EUR 1 million or more per financial year, Appendix 5 450.1.j Upon demand from the relevant Member State or competent authority, the total remuneration for each member of the management body or senior management; 450.1.k Information on whether the institution benefits from a derogation laid down in Article 94(3) of Directive 2013/36/EU.
+438.d the total risk-weighted exposure amount and the corresponding total own funds requirement determined in accordance with Article 92, to be broken down by the different risk categories set out in Part Three and, where applicable, an explanation of the effect on the calculation of own funds and risk-weighted exposure amounts that results from applying capital floors and not deducting items from own funds; Section 7 - Pillar I Capital Requirements Overview Disclosure of I key metrics Disclose information on: -the composition of their own funds and their own funds requirements as calculated in accordance with Article 92; Section 6.4 - Analysis of capital resources Section 7.
+Pillar I capital requirements overview -the total risk exposure amount as calculated in accordance with Article 92(3); Section 7 - Pillar I Capital Requirements Overview -amount and composition of additional own funds which the institutions are required to hold in accordance with point (a) of Article 104(1) of Directive 2013/36/EU Appendix 1 447 -combined buffer requirement which the institutions are required to hold in accordance with Chapter 4 of Title VII of Directive 2013/36/EU Appendix 3 -leverage ratio and the total exposure measure as calculated in accordance with Article 429; Section 5.7 -Information in relation to the liquidity coverage ratio as calculated in accordance with the delegated act referred to in Article 460(1) Section 11 -information in relation to their net stable funding requirement as calculated in accordance with Title IV of Part Six Section 11 -own funds and eligible liabilities ratios and their components, numerator and denominator, as calculated in accordance with Articles 92a and 92b and broken down at the level of each resolution group, where applicable.
+Section 7 - Pillar I capital requirements overview Remuneration policy 450.1.a Information concerning the decision-making process used for determining the remuneration policy, Appendix 6 450.1.b information about the link between pay of the staff and their performance ; Appendix 6 450.1.c Design characteristics of the remuneration system, including information on the criteria used for performance measurement and risk adjustment, deferral policy and vesting criteria; Appendix 6 450.1.d Ratios between fixed and variable remuneration set in accordance with point (g) of Article 94(1) of Directive 2013/36/EU; Appendix 6 450.1.h Quantitative information on remuneration , broken down by senior management and members of staff whose professional activities have a material impact on the risk profile of the institutions Appendix 6 450.1.i Number of individuals that have been remunerated EUR 1 million or more per financial year, Appendix 6 450.1.j Upon demand from the relevant Member State or competent authority, the total remuneration for each member of the management body or senior management; Not required 450.1.k Information on whether the institution benefits from a derogation laid down in Article 94(3) of Directive 2013/36/EU.
+Appendix 5 schutawies@gmail.com X0111764F46